SirJain0/Herespawn/README.md

 ## More Details

-Unfortunately, this mod is not supported in multiplayer.
-It is only guaranteed it works for single player.
-As well, please note that this mod, like my others, requires the Fabric API, and doesn't have a respective Forge port.
+Please note that this mod, like my others, requires the Fabric API, and doesn't have a respective Forge port.
 Also, please remember that this mod is pretty much purely client side.

 If you have any questions, concerns, or feedback, please feel free to join my Discord server: https://discord.gg/wM4CKTbFVN